 Does it feel like you work very hard almost all the time?
 Are your vacations short, infrequent, and unpaid?
 Do you fear falling into poverty immediately if you lose your job?
 Do you consider "retirement" a fantasy and imagine having to live like this year after year until you get sick and can't work any more, at which point you will likely fall further into debt and despondency?
 Congratulations, you might be an American—a proud member of the most overworked rich nation in the world.

 Unflattering comparisons between the U.S. and other developed countries in Europe and Asia are fairly common by now.
 For instance, everyone knows that the American healthcare system is more expensive and produces worse outcomes than European systems.
-But a new report by left-wing writer Ryan Cooper published by the People's Policy Project lays out how the United States' labor policies needlessly burden its workers, leaving them with far less leisure time or financial stability than their counterparts in other nations.
+But a new report by left-wing writer Ryan Cooper published by the People's Policy Project in collaboration with the Gravel Institute lays out how the United States' labor policies needlessly burden its workers, leaving them with far less leisure time or financial stability than their counterparts in other nations.

 According to the report, the average American workers spent 1,739 hours on the job in 2017, more than workers in many European countries as well as Canada, Japan, New Zealand, and Australia.
 That's a lot of hours, but it also breaks a trend.
 "Across almost all countries, the richer a nation is, the less time its workers spend on the job," Cooper writes.
 "Intuitively, this makes sense: the more output a nation’s economy is producing per unit of labor, the more free time workers can have."
 But as the U.S. has gotten wealthier as a country, benefits have not trickled down to workers.
 "The U.S. works 269 more hours [per worker] than its enormously wealthy economy would predict—making it by this measure the second-most overworked country in the world, just slightly behind Iceland," Cooper writes.